Oeuvre · Biography · Curatorial context

 Curatorial frame

-This tension between order and emotion is also the bridge to executive portraiture.
-A leadership image and a fine-art body study are different forms, yet both depend on trust, boundaries, attention and the ability to distinguish presence from performance.
+That balance between structure and emotion also shapes my executive work.
+A leadership portrait and a fine-art body study serve different purposes, but both rely on trust, attention, clear boundaries and the ability to recognise presence without forcing a performance.

 1999–2026